 In our example, Node A starts producing some content derived, for instance, from the use of an application (such as a data sharing application).
 The produced content is stored in its local Content Store with the name /NDN/video/Lisbon/nighview.mpg.
-Node B stored in its Content Store a data object with name /NDN/video/Lisbon/river.mpg, which node B received from a neighbor (meaning that B have already synchronize its LSDB with such a neighbor).
+Node B stores in its Content Store a data object with name /NDN/video/Lisbon/river.mpg, which node B received from a neighbor (meaning that B have already synchronize its LSDB with such a neighbor).

-Due to the update of the Content Store, the name prefix /NDN/video/Lisbon/ is stored in the LSDB of node A and B with a cost of 864000 and 518400 in the case of node A and B respectively.
+Due to the update of the Content Store, the name prefix /NDN/video/Lisbon/ is stored in the LSDB of node A and B with a validity of 864000 and 518400 in the case of node A and B respectively.
 In the case of node A, the cost k of the name prefix equals the validity v of the data object, e.g., v=864000 seconds (10 days) stipulated by the application.
-In the case of node B the cost k is the result of the cost computation process (cf. section 2.4).
+In the case of node B the validity is the result of the computation process described in section 2.4.

 From a routing perspective, storing a name prefix in the local LSDB allows the node to share the respective Prefix LSA on all its Faces, excepting on the Face over which the LSA was previously received, as explained in section 3.3.
 This LSA exchange is done when the OPPFaces are up, as described in section 3.2.
+Node C, which got a new Prefix LSA from nodes A and B, will: